SnowT91/rsschool-cv/cv.md

 ## Work Experience:
 - **Developed various front-end components using HTML, CSS, and JavaScript.**
-- **mplemented responsive design principles to ensure compatibility across different devices.**
+- **Implemented responsive design principles to ensure compatibility across different devices.**
 - **Worked on a team to create a small web application as a part of a course project.**

 ## Education: